duganchen/wine_env/README.md

 	bottle D3 ~/wine-1.7.31/bin/wine

-Your prompt will now start with "(D3)", and your current directory to your new Wine bottle:
+Your prompt will now start with "(D3)", and your current directory will be changed to your new Wine bottle:

 	~/.local/share/wineprefixes/D3